top of page

 A Real Story of Hope

+Many families now have success stories — including ours.
 We treated a kitten diagnosed with FIP after she experienced early life stress, including an early spay surgery.
 Like many FIP kittens, her symptoms appeared after a stressful period.
+After completing treatment, she is now healthy, thriving, and doing great.
+Stories like this are becoming increasingly common — something unheard of just a few years ago.

 When to Talk to Your Vet Immediately